StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_topology.md

 The Splunk Topology check on StackState Agent V2 will execute all configured Splunk saved searches periodically to retrieve a snapshot of the topology at the current time.

+## Prerequisites

+To run the Splunk Topology Agent check, you need to have:

+* A running Splunk instance.
+* The [Splunk StackPack](splunk_stackpack.md) installed on your StackState instance.
+* [StackState Agent V2 v2.18 or later](/setup/agent/about-stackstate-agent.md) must be installed on a single machine which can connect to Splunk and StackState.

 ## Splunk saved search

 In the Splunk Topology integration, StackState Agent V2 executes the Splunk saved searches configured in the [Splunk Topology Agent check](splunk_topology.md#agent-check) and pushes retrieved data to StackState as components and relations.
 The fields from the results of a saved search that are sent to StackState are described below.